Kehvarl/roguelikedev-2021/README.md

 * Move our movement routine out of the Main Loop and into our Entity
 #### Adding a Friend
 * Created a second Entity, not in control of the player.
+#### Cleaning up our Main file
+* Move all the new Entity methods to their own file
+* Add the new Entity file to our ASD to make sure it gets loaded.